wolfielearn/ezpark/ezpark-main/README.md

     - docker compose up
     - locally :
         - clone project
+        - start postgres and kafka from the docker-compose file
         - start the application module - as spring boot

 #### Endpoints: